LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 3.5306674342205174e-17
 ```

-It is slightly more efficient than BFGS but not much.
+It is slightly more efficient than BFGS but not by much.
-many applied researchers do not bother to use the Hessian
+Many applied researchers do not bother to code up the Hessian
-but it is a good idea if it is easier to do.
+but it is a good idea if it is easy to do.
 You have to balance between the accuracy of the result,
 the computing time, as well as the time taken to program the result
 (the computing time *outside the computer*).

 As a shortcut, a variant of this algorithm allows you to
-use a similar algorithm using a matrix that is only
+follow a similar procedure using a matrix that is only
 proportional to the Hessian matrix.
 Essentially, it gives information about the ratio of curvature
 of the objective function along different input variables,